Sans3108/TypeScript-Discord-Bot/README.md

 ## Contributing

-- There are no real guidelines for contributing, the only thing that must be done however is making sure the `prettier` script is ran before opening a pull request.
+- There are no real guidelines for contributing, the only thing that must be done however, is making sure the `prettier` script is ran before opening a pull request.

 #### To-Do's: